BestSolution-at/openfx-uia/README.md

 Full UIA Support for OpenJFX

+## Usage changes

+openfx-uia uses now an agent to instrument the jvm.
+The agent installs automatically the core into the ext classloader and hooks the accessible creation mechanism of javafx.
+So the new requirements are as follows
+ * launch your jvm with the agent `-javaagent:UIAPlatform.agent.jar`
+ * add the library to your classpath `-cp UIAPlatform.jar`

+for example: `java -javaagent:UIAPlatform.agent.jar -cp UIAPlatform.jar;myCode.jar mycode.MyMain`

+The full sample launcher does it automatically for you.
+Only the environment variable `JDK8FX` needs to be set to your java 8 + fx home.

+the environment variables `java.ext.dirs`, `glass.platform` and `glass.accessible.force` are no longer required.

 ## Getting started

 To develop an application using openfx-uia you need the UIAPlatform.jar.
 It can be found in the following maven repo: